 Buffalo Bird Girl: A Hidatsa Story by S. D. Nelson

-The Hidatsa people are still here as are the Mandan and the Arikara where they remain one soverign nation.
+The Hidatsa people are still here as are the Mandan and the Arikara where they remain one sovereign nation.
 Buffalo Bird Girl is a real person.
 She shares her story living through extraordinary times from life in earth-mound lodges on the high bluffs on the Missouri River in permanent farming communities to being forced to relocate to Fort Berthold Indian Reservation in North Dakota.
 Her life as a young girl is documented through period photographs as well as beautiful illustrations.
 This is a glorious picture book to learn how the Hidatsa people lived, what they ate, and how they played.
-It also is a great focal point for conversation about a Native people who lived as farmers in permanent communities.
-Why, then, were they forced to Indian Reservations when their way of life was similar to the settlers moving west? [advanced picture book, ages 8 and up]
+It also is a great focal point for a conversation about Native people who lived as farmers in permanent communities.
+Why, then, where they forced to Indian Reservations when their way of life was similar to the settlers moving west? [advanced picture book, ages 8 and up]

 Horse Raid: The Making of a Warrior by Paul Goble

 Buffalo Bird Girl talks about Lakota raids on her people but the Author’s Note is careful to point out that The Hidatsa were a warrior society as well.
 Their men gained respect and status by their success in battle and enemy raids were part of their culture.
-Horse Raid: The Making of a Warrior goes into the significance of enemy raids, not as thieves or solely to gain valuable property, but as a way to show courage, leadership and fighting skills.
+Horse Raid: The Making of a Warrior goes into the significance of enemy raids, not as thieves or solely to gain valuable property, but as a way to show courage, leadership, and fighting skills.